This blog was originally published by Ted Mahsun on May 3, 2018. It was last updated on August 12, 2020 by Gretchen Pawloski.

 By combining the best features of three ServiceRocket apps, Confluence admins can easily build a “Password Manager” page to consolidate passwords stored on different pages across multiple spaces in one easily accessible and convenient location.

-With Reporting for Confluence, you can gain access to metadata from page, user, space and even attachment properties.
+With Reporting for Confluence Cloud, you can gain access to metadata from page, user, space and even attachment properties.
 See it all in one custom dashboard tailored to suit your needs.